glycerine/spin_paxos/README.md

 providing some degree of fairness while stopping many pointless dueling livelocks.

+I suppose the difficulty arrises with not all acceptors agreeing on which of competiting "first" prepares that each arrive at first different acceptors, having come from different proposers.
+In the Synod prepare phase, acceptors reject lower than promised ballots, but promise for >= ballots.
+Two acceptors can fifo-lease to two different prepares in phase 1, so both defer replying to the other's promise requests.
+If each node gets involved in a different lease, nobody makes progress until all leases have expired and we try again.
+We are still live locking, with the added chagrin that actually we are all asleep waiting for the proposer to get a prepare- quorum that will have to wait for lease expiration.

+By network equivalence or a filtration argument in Paxos, any change that is equivalent to dropping or delaying packets does not change safety, since we already know Paxos is safe against drops and delayed messages.
+Essentially a leader holding a lease is delaying the network messages from all other proposers until that leader's lease expires without renewal, fitting all the leaders work into the time before that happens.
+The lease does time dilation, in effect.

+Let's try adding fifo-leasing during phase 2 instead of phase 1.
+The main thing about phase 2 is that can start being aware of the prepare-quorum from phase 1.
+We get the possibly chosen or maybe not value, or a new value to write, along with the ballot to write it under.
+We'll get conflicted out if we have seen a quorum of higher ballots in the meantime.
+We cannot "go back in time" and erase our prior promise about a higher ballot, pretending to drop or defer that message, because the higher ballot proposer has already heard our promise; otherwise it would not have sent us a second 2a.
+It might have sent us a 1a, which we can defer, but we cannot defer a 2a.
+So we need to distinguish between these two types of conflict.
+An acceptor

+Having an acceptor queue the second or later arriving proposal once a fifo-lease is in force instead of recording it immediately as a promise is a delay, and if that acceptor fails before it gets to it, then the delay becomes a dropped message.
+So fifo auto leases preserves correctness (safety).

 3. "Revisiting The Paxos Algorithm" by Roberto De Prisco, Masters Thesis, MIT, 1997.